defold/doc/docs/en/manuals/extensions.md

 *res*
 : This optional folder contains any extra resources that the extension depends on.
 Resource files should be placed in subfolders named by `platform`, or `architecure-platform` just as the "lib" subfolders.
 A subfolder `common` is also allowed, containing resource files common for all platforms.

+## Sharing an extension

+Extensions are treated just like any other assets in your project and they can be shared in the same way.
+If a native extension folder is added as a Library folder it can be shared and used by others as a project dependency.
+Refer to the [Library project manual](/manuals/libraries/) for more information.

 ## A simple example extension

 Let's build a very simple extension.
 First, we create a new root folder *myextension* and add a file *ext.manifest* containing the name of the extension "MyExtension".
 Note that the name is a C++ symbol and must match the first argument to `DM_DECLARE_EXTENSION` (see below).